Skip to main content

 #

-To automatically provision TLS certificates attached to our Gateway we can create a Cert-manager Issuer resource.
+To automatically provision TLS certificates attached to our Gateway, we can create a cert-manager Issuer resource.
 This section is optional if you don’t want certificates, though it’s highly recommended!

-For details on how to automatically provision wildcard certificates using Cert-manager and Let’s Encrypt I’ve summarised the process in a previous article on Traefik Wildcard Certificates, so I’ll allow myself to be brief here.
+For details on how to automatically provision wildcard certificates using Cert-manager and Let’s Encrypt, I’ve summarised the process in a previous article on Traefik Wildcard Certificates, so I’ll allow myself to be brief here.

 1